The 3 best ways introverts can use marketing

 But again there is an art and a science to copywriting.
 Part of copywriting can take into account SEO best-practices and part of copywriting speaks exactly to the people you love working with.
 We don’t want to exclude people in our copy but we also don’t want to speak as if we serve everyone.

 Messaging or the branding behind your words comes from a deep understanding of your mission, vision, and positioning or the value you add within your industry.
 And then from there, it’s much easier to craft headlines, taglines, and bio snippets for social media.
-Check out this workshop where I’ll offer all the guidelines on how to best go about this on your own.

 It’s also much easier to craft longer pieces of content like your homepage copy and your about page.